tap

 Its primary purpose is performing actions that aren't part of the main data transformation logic:

-1. Logging: The most common use!
+- Logging: The most common use!
 Log values as they pass through a specific point in your stream to understand what's happening.

-3. Updating External State (with caution): You could use tap to update things outside the stream, like setting a loading flag or updating a Signal.
-However, be mindful – complex state logic is often better handled directly in the subscribe block or using dedicated state management patterns.
-The finalize operator is often preferred for cleanup actions like stopping loading indicators.
+tapto update things outside the stream, like setting a loading flag or updating a Signal.
+However, be mindful – complex state logic is often better handled directly in thesubscribeblock or using dedicated state management patterns.
+Thefinalizeoperator is often preferred for cleanup actions like stopping loading indicators. - Triggering Other Actions: Maybe start a notification or trigger some non-critical background task based on an emission.

 Real-World Example: Logging and Updating Loading State During Data Fetch#